Alexander-Kahanek/Rubbish_Clustering/README.md

 ## rubbish_analysis.rmd

 This analysis contains the full write up, visualizations, and results for the clustering analysis done of litter objects to collection objects.

-This is still a work in process; however, it is mostly finished.